scutisorex/SlicerWorkshop-04-2025/SlicerVisAndSeg.md

 You can also try importing and working on any of the volume data sets found [here](https://www.dropbox.com/scl/fo/zrntxx7xvvdcnqigjri3x/AMyXGZHCDZa29_EKANAG_oc?rlkey=v05k3xily6tud1ax4vjwn9j35&st=rm9rli4b&dl=0).
 Open your chosen data set in each one of these modules and see what you can do with it.

+**HOT TIP!** In the upper left corner of every module, you will find a little dropdown that says "Help and Acknowledgement".
+If you expand that, most of the time you will find a useful link to some kind of documentation for the module - a publication, a github, a tutorial, something.
+If you get stuck, check for this!

 ### Modules:

-- [Volume Rendering](https://github.com/SlicerMorph/Spr_2021/blob/main/Day_2/VolumeRendering/VolumeRendering.md): This is the basics of how to view and customize your volume.
+- Volume Rendering: [Here's the official Slicer documentation](https://slicer.readthedocs.io/en/latest/user_guide/modules/volumerendering.html) for the module, and [here's a great tutorial](https://github.com/SlicerMorph/Tutorials/blob/main/Slicer_Modules/Volume_Rendering/README.MD) put together by the SlicerMorph team.
+These describe the basics of how to view and customize your volume.
-- [Transforms](https://slicer.readthedocs.io/en/latest/user_guide/modules/transforms.html): It's often useful to be able to reposition your object in the scene.
+- Transforms: [Official Slicer documentation here](https://slicer.readthedocs.io/en/latest/user_guide/modules/transforms.html), SlicerMorph tutorial [here](https://github.com/SlicerMorph/Tutorials/blob/main/Slicer_Modules/Transforms/README.md).
+It's often useful to be able to reposition your object in the scene.
 Maybe you want to arrange it so its anatomical axes are aligned with those of the scene, or move it closer to another object, or rotate it relative to a markup of some kind.
 Whatever!
 Try making and hardening some transforms.
 - [Animation](https://github.com/SlicerMorph/Spr_2021/blob/main/Day_2/SlicerAnimator/SlicerAnimator.md): Fundamentals of how to make a little movie of your item.
 - [Lighting](https://github.com/SlicerMorph/Spr_2021/blob/main/Day_2/Lighting/Lights.md): This is an additional tool to make your volumes look nice.
 It's in an extension called **Sandbox**.
 If you don't have it installed, this is a great opportunity to practice installing a new extension!